pme123/scala-adapters/docs/_docs/01-quick-start-guide.md

 ### Remove the Unnecessary

-If you forked or downloaded the `minimal-mistakes-jekyll` repo you can safely remove the following folders and files:
+If you forked or downloaded the `scala-adapters-jekyll` repo you can safely remove the following folders and files:

 - `.editorconfig`
 - `.gitattributes`